MISSOURI’S 2016 HISTORIC PLACES IN PERIL

 3. The Demaree House – House Springs, Jefferson County (+)

 The Cornelius Demaree house today is located near the corner of Main Street and Gravois Road (State Route MM) in House Springs.
 The building was originally a log structure completed ca. 1837.
 Mr. Demaree lived on the several acre plot with his family until his death in 1857.
 By 1860 the property was auctioned off in parcels by Dr. George Smith, who marketed these plots as “The Town of Demaree,” claiming that there were already fifteen buildings in the town.
 According to probate records at the time, these buildings included the dwelling, a stable, a blacksmith shop, and even several well houses.
 Eventually the Demaree family disappeared from the area and the town re-named for the local House family, which had reportedly been massacred by Osage Indians, The town then gained its present moniker of House Springs.
 Over the years the Demaree house it has been expanded from pioneer cabin to a two story center hall “I-House” with a columned two-story gallery extending the entire length of the house’s principal façade.
 This house is important in the history and settlement of this area in Jefferson County.
 It has been empty and neglected for many years.
-The current owner is amenable to selling the property to a preservation-friendly buyer who would be interested in moving the house to another location.
-Contact the owner at firstname.lastname@example.org.
+DEMOLISHED IN 2017.

 4. 222 South 4th Street – St. Joseph, Buchanan County

 This building was constructed in 1874 for St. Joseph’s first newspaper, The St. Joseph Gazette.
 The city editor for the Gazette at that time was a famous Missourian, Eugene Field, who went on to become known for his prolific works as “the children’s poet.”
 Over the years it was used for the sale of agricultural implements, carriages, saddles, tents and awnings, and for a time was used for light manufacturing.
 The building is a good example of the type of commercial building that made St. Joseph the wholesale mercantile center of the United States during the latter half of the 19th century.
 During the period of urban renewal in the 1970s, A Victorian commercial building exhibiting Italianate and Romanesque details A city of over 102,000 in 1900, St. Joseph lost about a quarter of its population by the period of urban renewal in the 1970s.
 During this time it is estimated that the downtown lost over 200 commercial buildings.
 The building at 222 South 4th Street is a sole survivor on the west side of the block.
 The current owner of this structure is ready to retire and was offered his asking price by a neighboring businessman if he is permitted to demolish the building.
 The Historic St. Joseph Foundation has publicly opposed the building’s demolition, and by listing on the Places in Peril, the Foundation hopes to find a preservation-friendly purchaser by the end of 2016.
-Sign the petition to encourage City officials to save 222 S. 4th Street at http://www.thepetitionsite.com/525/982/212/encourage-the-citizens-of-st.-joseph-mo-to-embrace-historic-preservation./
+PURCHASED AND IN THE PROCESS OF BEING RESTORED.

 5. Kirksville High School Building (former) – Kirksville, Adair County